-The USPSTF will use this decision analysis in conjunction with a systematic evidence review from the Kaiser Permanente Evidence-based Practice Center (EPC), to update its 2016 recommendation statement on colorectal cancer screening.
-This decision analysis updates our prior analysis of how the benefits, burden, and harms of colorectal cancer screening might vary by screening modality, screening interval, age to begin screening, and age to end screening.
-It incorporates recent evidence reporting increasing rates of colorectal cancer among adults aged < 50 years17-23 and evaluates whether the benefits, burden, and harms of screening might vary by sex and race.
+The USPSTF will use this decision analysis in conjunction with a systematic evidence review from the Kaiser Permanente Evidence-based Practice Center (EPC), to update its 2016 recommendation statement on colorectal cancer screening.14 This decision analysis updates the prior analysis16 of how the benefits, burden, and harms of colorectal cancer screening might vary by screening modality, screening interval, age to begin screening, and age to end screening.
+It incorporates recent evidence reporting increasing rates of colorectal cancer among recent birth cohorts18 and evaluates whether the benefits, burden, and harms of screening might vary by race and sex.